SESO Labor is providing a way for migrant farmworkers to get legally protected work status in the US – TechCrunch

 As the Biden administration works to bring legislation to Congress to address the endemic problem of immigration reform in America, on the other side of the nation a small California startup called SESO Labor has raised $4.5 million to ensure that farms can have access to legal migrant labor.

 SESO’s founder Mike Guirguis raised the round over the summer from investors including Founders Fund and NFX.
-Pete Flint, a founder of Trulia joined the company’s board.
-The company has 12 farms it’s working with and negotiating contracts with another 46.
+Pete Flint, a founder of Trulia, joined the company’s board.
+The company has 12 farms it’s working with and is negotiating contracts with another 46.
+The company’s other co-founder, Jordan Taylor, was the first product hire at Farmer’s Business Network and previously of Dropbox.

 Working within the existing regulatory framework that has existed since 1986, SESO has created a service that streamlines and manages the process of getting H-2A visas, which allow migrant agricultural workers to reside temporarily in the U.S. with legal protections.

 At this point, SESO is automating the visa process, getting the paperwork in place for workers and smoothing the application process.
-The company charges about $1,000 per application, but eventually as it begins offering more services to workers themselves, Guirguis envisions several robust lines of revenue.
+The company charges about $1,000 per worker, but eventually as it begins offering more services to workers themselves, Guirguis envisions several robust lines of revenue.
 Eventually, the company would like to offer integrated services for both farm owners and farm workers, Guirguis said.

 SESO is currently expecting to bring in 1,000 workers over the course of 2021 and the company is, as of now, pre-revenue.
 The largest industry player handling worker visas today currently brings in 6,000 workers per year, so the competition, for SESO, is market share, Guirguis said.